working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* show cases a simple scenario and it's implementation
-* starting point for first bank account scenarios
+* start implementing scenarios for the bank account.